 Ride Accessibility Program (RAP)

 SeaWorld Orlando's Ride Accessibility Program was designed to allow guests to fully participate and enjoy our parks while keeping in mind the safety requirements of our rides and attractions.

-Guests in need of some quiet time and relief from sensory stimulation can utilize a quiet room located next to the Information and Reservations Counter and inside the Child Care Facility in Sesame Street at SeaWorld Orlando.
-These rooms have features and comfortable seating for guests needing a break.
-The Quiet Rooms have a vacant/occupied feature to ensure privacy for our guests.
-Guests who would like to use a Quiet Room may do so on a first come first served basis.
+Guests in need of some quiet time and relief from sensory stimulation can utilize a quiet room located inside the Child Care Facility in Sesame Street Land at SeaWorld Orlando.
+This room has features and comfortable seating for guests needing a break.
+The Quiet Room have a vacant/occupied feature to ensure privacy for our guests.
+Guests who would like to use a Quiet Room may do so on a first come, first served basis.